 - Bill pay

 Walmart cashes money orders that were issued at Walmart, for a fee.
 You can also cash a money order at banks, check-cashing services and certain retailers, including grocery stores.
 Wherever you cash a money order, you’ll need ID to prove you are the lawful recipient.

 Walmart also offers check-cashing services on a variety of financial instruments, which can be helpful if you are expecting a payment greater than the $1,000 money order limit.
 Walmart will cash any of the following:

 - Insurance settlement checks

-Walmart has a check-cashing limit of $5,000.
-The fee is $6 for checks between $1,000 and $5,000, and $3 for checks of $1,000 or less.
-You can get the amount in cash or loaded onto a Walmart MoneyCard, which costs $3 to purchase initially but has no fee to reload subsequent times.
+Walmart has a check-cashing limit of $5,000, but it is raised to $7,500 from January through April to allow larger tax refunds to be cashed.
+For a two-party personal check, the limit is $200 and the maximum fee is $6.
+The fee to cash checks and money orders of $1,000 or less is a maximum of $4; for larger amounts, it is a maximum of $8.
+You can get the amount in cash or loaded onto a Walmart MoneyCard, which costs $1 to purchase initially but has no fee to reload subsequent times.

 Jami Farkas contributed to the reporting for this article.

 Information is accurate as of March 6, 2023.